strateos/golomb-solver/README.md

 - node

 ## Demo
 Below is an example of running the app with an order of `7`.
+It displays the current best found ruler, along with real time metrics like the current objective value, `NumberOfChoicePoints`, `NumberOfBranches`, `MemoryUsage` etc.
 ![demo](https://user-images.githubusercontent.com/3643611/81000667-7952d200-8dfb-11ea-956b-d98cfe531de7.gif)

 ## Directory structure